Choosing Fireworks: Quiet & Low Noise Displays

 Fish: These shots dissolve into wriggling silver or coloured stars that resemble fish, another beautiful low noise effect.

-Horsetails or falling leaves: These dissolve into bright coloured or silver stars that hang in the air, resembling falling leaves or a horse’s tail.
+Horsetails or falling leaves: These dissolve into bright coloured stars or gold and silver embers that hang in the air, resembling falling leaves or a horse’s tail.
 The video below shows a larger cake with this type of effect, which also demonstrates that even silent cakes are still accompanied by the sound from the launch of each shell into the air.
 Although it sounds loud here (filmed in a back garden) it won’t travel far.

-There are many more low noise effects available so we would, as always, encourage you to explore your firework supplier’s video clips to help you choose.
+There are many more low noise effects available so I would, as always, encourage you to explore your firework supplier’s video clips to help you choose.